-Despite the creation of IME and its associated policies, the presidency of Vicente Fox was to many migrant associations the right time to ask for external voting legislation once and for all.
-As in the last section of this chapter, the evolution of this debate was however strongly determined by the opinions of domestic actors on the economic and political roles emigrants should be allowed to play in the home country.
+Despite the creation of the IME and its associated policies, the presidency of Vicente Fox was to many migrant associations the right time to ask for the passage of external voting legislation once and for all.
+As outlined in the last section of this chapter, the evolution of this debate was however strongly determined by the opinions of domestic actors on the economic and political roles emigrants should be allowed to play in the home country.

 Debates on the role of emigrants

 Mexican “asociacionismo” in the U.S. is not a new phenomenon.
-Indeed, associations created in the second half of the 19th century already provided funeral and illness benefits, collective support, group defences against exclusion from political participation or abuse at the workplace, as well as recreational services (Cano and Délano 2007: 699).
-The creation of these associations in response to the subordinate positions occupied by Mexicans in the U.S. the foundation for the emergence of a sense of solidarity among this community.
-The Mexican state insisted the protection of this group through its consular network.
+Indeed, associations created in the second half of the 19th century already provided ‘funeral and illness benefits, collective support, group defences against exclusion from political participation or abuse at the workplace, as well as recreational services’ (Cano and Délano 2007: 699).
+The creation of these associations in response to the subordinate positions occupied by Mexicans in the U.S. laid the foundation for the emergence of a sense of solidarity among this community.
+The Mexican state insisted on the protection of this group through its consular network.
 Nonetheless, the pre-revolutionary Mexican government was also reluctant to consider Mexican emigrants as members of the nation and feared the development of political opposition among this population.

 After the revolution, new associations such as the League of United Latin American Citizens (LULAC) appeared to address the needs of Mexican Americans.
-The Mexican authorities, on the contrary, on helping Mexican citizens abroad and increasingly perceived U.S. citizens of Mexican origin as traitors (de la Garza and Vargas 1991).
+The Mexican authorities, on the contrary, focused on helping Mexican citizens abroad and increasingly perceived U.S. citizens of Mexican origin as traitors (de la Garza and Vargas 1991).
 Also, the derogatory term “pocho” soon came to label those Mexican American citizens considered as having forgotten their Mexican roots.

-In the 1960s, in the context of the post-racero era and civil right movements, the Chicano movement developed to support Mexican American citizens in their fight to have both their rights as US citizens and their own identity respected (Cano and Délano 2007:706). early 1970s a period of reconstruction between Mexican authorities and the Mexican community in the U.S. For the Chicanos, the objective was to obtain the support of their homeland in the struggle for better status in the United States.
-Mexico’s reaction, initially shy under the Echevaria presidency (1970-1976), intensified with Lopez Portillo and the creation of the Office of Chicano Affairs within the Labor Ministry. oing so, Mexico progressively up the so-called Estrada doctrine: the refusal to intervene in other nations’ internal affairs (de la Garza and Vargas 1991).
+In the 1960s, in the context of the post-bracero era and civil right movements, the Chicano movement developed to support Mexican American citizens in their fight to have both their rights as U.S. citizens and their own identity respected (Cano and Délano 2007:706).
+The early 1970s saw a period of reconstruction of the relationship between Mexican authorities and the Mexican community in the U.S. For the Chicanos, the objective was to obtain the support of their homeland in the struggle for better status in the United States.
+Mexico’s reaction, initially shy under the Echevaria presidency (1970-1976), intensified with Lopez Portillo and the creation of the Office of Chicano Affairs within the Labour Ministry.
+In doing so, Mexico progressively gave up the so-called Estrada doctrine: the refusal to intervene in other nations’ internal affairs (de la Garza and Vargas 1991).

-The relationship left some actors the sideline.
-Mexican authorities at the time considered Mexican American and Hispanic associations as the only representatives of the Mexican immigrant communities because their focus was on the inclusion of migrants in the U.S. Hometown associations (HTAs) are traditionally led by first generation immigrants and had, on the contrary, specific requests such as external voting that the home country government was not ready to (Santamaría, 2007: 31-32).
+The new relationship left some actors on the sidelines, however.
+Mexican authorities at the time considered Mexican American and Hispanic associations as ‘the only representatives of the Mexican immigrant communities’ because their focus was on the inclusion of migrants in the U.S. Hometown associations (HTAs) are traditionally led by first generation immigrants and had, on the contrary, specific requests such as external voting that the home country government was not ready to address (Santamaría, 2007: 31-32).